Patriarchy: Psychoanalytic theories

 While the term patriarchy often refers to male domination generally, another interpretation sees it as literally "rule of the father".
-So some people believe patriarchy does not refer simply to of male power over women, but the expression of power dependent on age as well as gender, such as by older men over women, children, and younger men.
+So some people believe patriarchy does not refer simply to male power over women, but the expression of power dependent on age as well as gender, such as by older men over women, children, and younger men.
 Some of these younger men may inherit and therefore have a stake in continuing these conventions.
 Others may rebel.

 This psychoanalytic model is based upon revisions of Freud's description of the normally neurotic family using the analogy of the story of Oedipus.
 Those who fall outside the Oedipal triad of mother/father/child are less subject to male authority.

 The operations of power in such cases are usually enacted unconsciously.
 All are subject, even fathers are bound by its strictures.
 It is represented in unspoken traditions and conventions performed in everyday behaviors, customs, and habits.
 The triangular relationship of a father, a mother and an inheriting eldest son frequently form the dynamic and emotional narratives of popular culture and are enacted performatively in rituals of courtship and marriage.
 They provide conceptual models for organising power relations in spheres that have nothing to do with the family, for example, politics and business.

 Arguing from this standpoint, radical feminist Shulamith Firestone wrote in her 1970 The Dialectic of Sex:

 Marx was on to something more profound than he knew when he observed that the family contained within itself in embryo all the antagonisms that later develop on a wide scale within the society and the state.
 For unless revolution uproots the basic social organisation, the biological family – the vinculum through which the psychology of power can always be smuggled – the tapeworm of exploitation will never be annihilated.